Clinical Research Master's Degree

-The master’s degree in Clinical Research helps students meet the demand for well-qualified clinical researchers in academia and industry.
-This critical need for individuals who are able to conduct credible patient-based research within stringent ethical and regulatory guidelines continues to grow.
+The Master’s degree in Clinical Research is a specialized graduate program designed to help students meet the demand for well-qualified clinical researchers in academia and industry.
 Current estimates point to the need for more than 50,000 qualified clinical investigators for industry-sponsored drug development in the United States alone.
-Furthermore, San Diego is one of the most advanced centers in the world for biotechnology and clinical research.
+San Diego, in particular, is one of the most advanced centers in the world for biotechnology and clinical research.
+This multidisciplinary program provides rigorous training while cultivating the skills essential for success in the field.
+It is ideally suited for individuals with a scientific background who aspire to advance human health.

 What You Will Learn